Military mail: German Armed Forces (Bundeswehr)

 These include Kosovo, Bosnia, and Afghanistan.
 Feldpost addresses consist of the word "Feldpost" and a four-digit number beginning with "64" followed by two additional digits denoting the specific mission (e.g., 6401, etc.).
 Postal rates for the Feldpost are the same as domestic German postal rates.
 The Feldpost offers the same service to its customers as the Deutsche Post does within Germany.

 Indian Army Postal Service Corps

 Largely based on the system followed by the British Indian Army in the 19th century, the Indian Military provides the services of the Army Postal Service Corps which handles the mails for the three defence forces (Army, Navy, Air Force).
 The Corps however is part of the Indian Army, and is staffed by volunteers from the civilian Indian Postal Service.

-Mail written to soldiers on field posting do not contain their regular postal address, but their number, rank, name, and Unit number ending with a suffix – "c/o xxx A.P.O".
+Mail written to soldiers on field posting do not contain their regular postal address, but their number, rank, name, and Unit number ending with a suffix – "c/o xx A.P.O".
 Soldiers are not allowed to send mail from regular civil Post Offices even if their area of duty has such facilities.
-For more information, visit the APSC website.